Best Indianapolis Park? Top 12 Parks In & Near Indy

 6363 Spring Mill Rd, Indianapolis

 Holliday Park is a favorite for many area families.
 Whether your crew includes babies, little kids, big kids, or adults, you’re sure to find activities to keep you busy all day.
 Enjoy the garden and let your littles frolic to their hearts’ content at the Ruin’s splash pad while you relax in one of the wooden lounge chairs surrounding the water.
+Head to the playground for slides, super-tall climbing structures, a giant “spiderweb,” and more.
+The shaded green spaces surrounding the playground are filled with picnic tables, so you can pack a meal to savor outdoors.

+Holliday Park’s nature center is home to Habitat Hall.
+The White River water table is a big draw here, as is the treehouse overlooking the bird feeders and the crawl-through log.
 Follow trails behind the nature center or the playground to hike through the forested portions of the property.
 Plan your route to take you down to the White River, where you can splash and swim on hot days.
-Visiting in the winter?
+Visiting this Indianapolis park in the winter?
 Holliday Park has a seasonal ice skating rink!

 Broad Ripple Park

-1426 Broad Ripple Avenue, Indianapolis
+1426 Broad Ripple Ave, Indianapolis

+River views, the playground, a family center packed with amenities, and more make Broad Ripple Park worth a visit.
 The playground is traditional and has all the classic features your kids love.
 You can also take to the trails to circle the park, following the White River part of the way and continuing through a wooded, natural area.
 Fitness equipment is also stationed along this path.
+My family loves walking the Monon Trail after a trip to Broad Ripple Park.
+It winds through woods, over a river, and past BRICS ice cream shop!

 Fort Harrison State Park

-6000 N Post Road, Indianapolis
+6000 N Post Rd, Indianapolis

+Fort Harrison is an amazing place to lose yourself in nature.
+You can take short walks or hike for miles through deciduous forests and wildflower meadows.
+Splash around in Fall Creek or watch for wildlife visiting Duck Pond.
 An adorable, nature-themed playground is located across from the park’s sledding hill.
 There are slides, swings, a swinging bridge, and faux rocks to climb, but a favorite feature is a slide built into the hill.
 There’s something about this fun ride down the rocky hillside that draws kids’ attention immediately.
 A shelter is located nearby, perfect for a picnic lunch break.

 The list of amenities at Fort Harrison is long; there’s a dog park, a stable that offers trail rides, a restaurant, a golf course, and even a museum dedicated to 20th-century warfare.
 It is an old military fort, after all.
 You’ll also want to check the park website regularly to learn about all the nature programs and events available.
+Keep in mind that this is a state park, so you will run into gate fees prior to entry.

-Favorite Parks Near Indianapolis
+Best Parks Near Indianapolis

 Coxhall Gardens

-11677 Towne Rd., Carmel
+11677 Towne Rd, Carmel

-Coxhall Garden’s Children’s Garden in Carmel is the perfect place for kids with BIG imaginations.
+Coxhall Garden’s Children’s Garden in Carmel is the perfect place for little kids with BIG imaginations.
 The beautiful gardens and activities will keep children and their adults busy for a long time.
 A village full of adorable building facades inspires creative pretend play.
-The surrounding play areas include a series of tunnels and hills to scurry around, a slide built into a hill, a sandy faux creek bed, and a brightly colored pathway kids love to follow.
+The surrounding play areas include a series of tunnels and hills to scurry around, a slide built into a hill, a sandy faux creek bed, and a brightly colored rainbow pathway kids love to follow.

+Are you thinking birthday party?
+The Children’s Garden at Coxhall Gardens would be an awesome place for a kids’ birthday party!
+The Children’s Pavilion is conveniently located near the Children’s Garden and is rentable throughout the summer months.
 The rest of the park is beautiful as well.
-Stroll around the tranquil pond or cross the bridge to see the terraced Centerpiece and fountains.
+Stroll around the tranquil pond or cross the bridge to see the terraced Centerpiece amphitheater and fountains.
 Songs played hourly from the bell towers provide a pretty musical background to your park visit.

 Cool Creek Park